Laekuk/odin-framework/README.md

 odin-framework
 ==============

-A lightweight (simplistic) php framework that uses a hybrid both Functional and Object Oriented programming styles
+This is lightweight (simplistic) php framework that uses a hybrid both Functional and Object Oriented programming styles.

+The goal is to have a tiny footprint with no server modifications.